WynterJones/AI-Generated-Express-Apps/README.md

 > - Only provide the zip of the project folder, not the "mnt/data" part.
 > - Keep app.js in sync across all changes.
 > - Only provide the the files that changed in each zip, keep the same folder path, but only if it is new or changed.
 > - Don't do steps like 1a and 1b.
-Do full steps, but keep it manageable.
+Do full steps as per your outline.
 >
 > Confirm you understand and let's begin!